opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Notification-Triggers2.md

     full trigger name in the **type filter text** box.
 - You can add groups inside of other groups to better organize the triggers.
-- You must add triggers to the \"lowest level\" groups within a group tree.
+- You must add triggers to the "lowest level" groups within a group tree.

 ## Right-Click Menu